NGavish/OptimalVaccinationRoleOfChildren/README.md

 # OptimalVaccinationRoleOfChildren
-The Matlab file produceGraphs.m is the main function used to produce all graphs in the paper.
+All graphs are produced by running the Matlab code produceGraphs.m in the main directory.
+Please see documentation inside this Matlab script to produce or explore specific figures.

 This code runs on Matlab 2021b.